KostasEreksonas/Archrice/README.md

 ## Aliases

-Some useful bash aliases are in a `.bashrc` file.
-During setup the user is prompted to choose whether to keep and configure or to delete aliases.
+During the installation of archrice script the user is prompted to create aliases for Wireless and Bluetooth network connections.

-* `blthon` - enable bluetooth service.
-* `blthoff` - disable bluetooth service.
-* `connect_wifi` - connect to a wifi network.
-* `connect_hotspot` - connect to a hotspot network.
-* `list_networks` - list available wireless networks.
-* Aliases for games installed with Wine.

 ## Vim